lulu-cao/lulu-cao/README.md

 ### Hi, I'm Lulu 👋

-😄 I work as a Full Stack Developer at Dimensional Innovations where I implement web designs and develop CMS and API for various clients.
-My key clients include Kansas City International Airport, St. Louis Cardinals, Children's Healthcare of Atlanta, and the University of Nebraska.
+😄 I'm currently a software developer at [backstitch](https://www.linkedin.com/company/backstitch/about/), a SaaS company focused on enhancing HR communication with employees.
+Before that, I worked at [Dimensional Innovations](https://dimin.com/) where I implemented web designs and developed CMS and API for various clients.
+My key clients included Kansas City International Airport, St. Louis Cardinals, Children's Healthcare of Atlanta, and the University of Nebraska.

-🍀 I'm volunteering as TechTalks Program Director for Kansas City Women in Technology, connecting with local speakers and sponsors and organizing monthly Tech Talks.
-If you are interested in speaking or sponsoring, please contact me.
-I previously volunteered with them as Coding and Cocktails Curriculum Director, developing curricula on CSS, JavaScript, and GitHub Action.
+🍀 I volunteered as TechTalks Program Director for [Kansas City Women in Technology](https://www.eventbrite.com/o/kansas-city-women-in-technology-4568105457), connecting with local speakers and sponsors and organizing monthly Tech Talks.
+I also volunteered with them as Coding and Cocktails Curriculum Director, developing curricula on CSS, JavaScript, and GitHub Action.

-🌱 I volunteered for the Code for KC program with KC Digital Drive and completed a [TrashTracker](https://github.com/codeforkansascity/TrashTrackerWebApp) project to track community reports of illegal dumping.
+🌱 I volunteered for the Code for KC program with [KC Digital Drive](https://www.kcdigitaldrive.org/) and developed a [TrashTracker](https://github.com/codeforkansascity/TrashTrackerWebApp) project to track community reports of illegal dumping.

-⚡ Fun fact: I studied philosophy for three years and co-founded a startup for a social media platform - [Symposia](https://www.projectsymposia.com/).
+⚡ Fun fact: I studied philosophy for three years and co-founded a startup for a social media platform - Symposia.

 <!-- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lulu-cao&layout=compact)](https://github.com/lulu-cao/github-readme-stats) -->
 ### My GitHub activities